-RESOLVED that the Council, pursuant to Section 75 of the Planning and Development Act 2005, amend the above Local Planning Scheme by:
+RESOLVED that the local government pursuant to section 75 of the Planning and Development Act 2005, amend the above local planning scheme by:

-- 1. Showing the western portion of Lot 43 and Lot 44 Wanneroo Road, Neerabup (approximate area 1.8773 hectares) as 'Additional Use' on the Scheme Map; - Including the following in Schedule 2 Section 1 (Clause 3.20) Additional Uses of District Planning Scheme No. 2:
+- 1. Showing the western portion of Lot 43 and Lot 44 Wanneroo Road, Neerabup (approximate area 1.8773 hectares) as 'Additional Use' on the Scheme Map; - 2.
+Including the following in Schedule 2 Section 1 (Clause 3.20) Additional Uses of District Planning Scheme No. 2:

-No. STREET/LOCALITY PARTICULARS OF LAND ADDITIONAL USE AND CONDITIONS (WHERE APPLICABLE) 1-36 Wanneroo Road Neerabup l, Portion of Lot 43; and Portion of Lot 44 Motor Vehicle Repairs Office Storage Yard Transport Depot Conditions: The additional use shall be limited to the following: Motor Vehicle Repairs , that does not occupy an area greater than 250m 2 .
-Office , employing a maximum of four persons and otherwise complies with paragraphs (a) - (c) and (e) - (j) inclusive of the Home Business - Category 3 definition in Schedule 1 of the Scheme.
-2. Duration of Planning Approval: (a) A planning approval for the above-listed uses and developments shall be limited to a period of 5 years from the date of gazettal of these additional uses. (b) A renewal of planning approval for the above-listed uses may be granted for a period not to exceed 5 years, following the expiration at the 5 year approval referred to in 2(a), unless the renewal in a particular case is expressed to be for a shorter period. (c) A separate application for Planning Approval is required to be submitted for consideration and determination by the City prior to the continuation of the
+NO. STREET/LOCALITY PARTICULARS OF LAND ADDITIONAL USE AND CONDITIONS 1-36 Wanneroo Road, Portion of Lot 43 Motor Vehicle Repairs Neerabup and Portion of Lot Office 44 Storage Yard Transport Depot Conditions: The additional use shall be limited to the following: Motor Vehicle Repairs, that does not occupy an area greater than 250m2.
+Office, employing a maximum of four persons and otherwise complies with paragraphs (a) - (c) and (e) - (j) inclusive of the Home Business - Category 3 definition in Schedule 1 of the Scheme.
+2. Duration of Planning Approval: a) A planning approval for the above- listed uses and developments shall be limited to a period of 5 years from the date of gazettal of these additional uses. b) A renewal of planning approval for the above-listed uses may be granted for a period not to exceed 5 years, following the expiration at the 5 year approval referred to in 2(a), unless the renewal in a particular case is expressed to be for a shorter period. c) A separate application for Planning Approval is required to be submitted for consideration and determination by the City prior to the continuation of the Additional Uses.
+Administration will give due regard to the following, when considering a further 5 year approval for the Additional Uses: The amenity of the locality; The requirements of orderly and proper planning; The appropriateness of the continuation of the Additional Uses within the General Rural zone; Comments from surrounding landowners; Traffic impacts; Dust; and Any other matters required to be given consideration under DRS 2 given consideration under DPS 2.
+Inder the provisions of the Planning and Development (Local s 2015 for the following reason(s): , , t addressed by any local planning strategy.
+Date of Council Resolution (Chief Executive Officer)